renovatebot/renovate/docs/usage/golang.md

 1. Renovate runs `go get` to update the `go.sum` files
 1. If the user has enabled the option `gomodUpdateImportPaths` in the [`postUpdateOptions`](https://docs.renovatebot.com/configuration-options/#postupdateoptions) array, then Renovate uses [mod](https://github.com/marwan-at-work/mod) to update import paths on major updates, which can update any Go source file
 1. If the user has any of the available `gomodTidy` options ( e.g. `gomodTidy1.17` ) in the [`postUpdateOptions`](https://docs.renovatebot.com/configuration-options/#postupdateoptions), then Renovate runs `go mod tidy` with the respective options ( multiple options are allowed ).
-   1. `gomodTidy` is implicitly enabled for major updates if the user has enabled the option `gomodUpdateImportPaths` in the [`postUpdateOptions`](https://docs.renovatebot.com/configuration-options/#postupdateoptions) array.
-If go modules 1.17 compatibility is needed you need to explicitly set the option `gomodTidy1.17`
-   1. If adding `gomodTidy1.17` and `gomodTidyE` at the same time, both options will be enabled and results in running `go mod tidy -compat=1.17 -e`
 1. `go mod vendor` is run if vendored modules are detected
 1. A PR will be created with `go.mod`,`go.sum`, and any updated vendored files updated in the one commit
 1. If the source repository has either a "changelog" file or uses GitHub releases, then Release Notes for each version will be embedded in the generated PR